MayarAlaa/Life-At-ITI/README.md

+# Week 24 : The Quarantine!!

+I wished for one week off to get some rest, my wish came true and we're all staying at home because of Corona Virus that's eating up the whole world.
+I really miss my friends at ITI.
+I revised OOP.
+I want to revise the advanced sql course (I revised only one lecture).
+I'm solving sql problems on HackerRank,too.
+On Sunday, we'll start our online lectures.
+I'm so proud of how our instructors at ITI managed to cope with this crisis.
+I wish to go back to ITI.

 # Week 23 :

 It was a short week.
 We took 3 days off due to bad weather conditions.
 We started MVC course.
 I'm really enjoying it.
 The instructor is amazing though she's so young.